-Six things to do if you’re still unemployed
+Six things to do when you’re unemployed

 Volunteering is a great way to fill a missing gap on your CV.
 It is highly admired by employers as it shows you like to keep busy.

 Although volunteering isn’t paid, you will learn some beneficial and transferable skills for your next paid job.
-It can also be a real mood booster too.
+It can be a real mood booster too.
 Knowing you’re helping a community can be a highly rewarding and fulfilling experience, and can make you feel positive during your job hunt.

 Following up a job application is just as important as the application itself.